-A new cyber security risk assessment requirement has been added to clause 8.
-This will be a challenge to many projects as the skillset crosses over from control system engineers to the general Information Technology (IT) domain.
+A new requirement for security risk assessment (cybersecurity) appears alongside general hazard and risk assessment.
+This will be a challenge to many projects as the necessary skillset crosses over from process and control system engineers to the Information Technology (IT) domain.

-The design phase now includes a specific requirement for a safety manual, and there are modified rules for claims on hardware fault tolerance.
-The section on application programming has been completely re-written, so should be carefully reviewed if your responsibility is coding.
+The SIS design phase now includes a specific requirement for a safety manual, and there are modified rules for claims on hardware fault tolerance.

-The primary change in the validation stage is the requirement to show traceability of all SIS documentation in the validation record.
-This is a challenge on any project where multiple parties are involved and regular flat files are used for requirements.
-It really emphasizes the need for a database approach to functional safety requirements and validation documentation.
+A fundamental change in validation testing is the requirement to show traceability of all SIS documentation.
+This change emphasizes the need for a database approach to functional safety requirements and validation documentation.

 Operationally, an SIS now requires both a specific operations procedure and maintenance plan.
 Users must also collect demand and failure data for reliability calculations.